-This OC transmits Council staff's analysis for receipt by the Council.
+This OC transmits the City of Albuquerque's Cruising Task Force analysis for receipt by the Council.

-Council staff's analysis will also be transmitted to other municipalities that City Councilor Klarissa Pena's Office has been in close contact with regarding repealing their respective legislation that defines cruising as a public nuisance.
+The Cruising Task Force's analysis will also be transmitted to other municipalities that the City of Albuquerque has been in close contact with regarding repealing their respective legislation that defines cruising as a public nuisance.
 This analysis will also be transmitted to other municipalities that were identified in the white paper produced by Boise City Idaho Police Department and shared with the U.S. Department of Justice National Institute of Justice, entitled "Downtown 'Cruising' in Major U.S. Cities and One City's Response to the Problem."

-To support other municipalities' efforts in repealing their legislation, Council staff will be promoting this policy brief via a wide variety of media outlets, including social media platforms like Facebook, Instagram, and Twitter, and national publications related to cruising, such as Lowrider Magazine.
-Council staff will also be encouraging other municipalities to promote this policy brief through their own social media platforms and print media outlets.
+To support other municipalities' efforts in repealing their legislation, the Cruising Task Force will be promoting this policy brief via a wide variety of media outlets, including social media platforms like Facebook, Instagram, and Twitter, and national publications related to cruising, such as Lowrider Magazine.
+The Cruising Task Force will also be encouraging other municipalities to promote this policy brief through their own social media platforms and print media outlets.